AIO1/ECSPrimengTable/README.md

   - Example use case: internal IDs, keys, or technical references required by the application logic.

 - **`canBeHidden`**
-  - Determines whether the user can toggle the visibility of the column in the column editor menu.
+  - Determines whether the user can toggle the visibility of the column in the column properties menu.
   - Default: `true` (users can toggle the visibility).
   - If set to `false`, the column will always remain visible, and the user cannot hide it.

 - **`startHidden`**
   - Defines whether the column is visible when the table first loads.
   - Default: `false` (the column is visible initially).
-  - If set to `true`, the column will start as hidden, but the user can make it visible through the column editor menu.
+  - If set to `true`, the column will start as hidden, but the user can make it visible through the column properties menu.
   - **Important**: if `canBeHidden` is `false`, the `startHidden` option is ignored, and the column will always be visible.

 <br><br>